mongodb/leafygreen-ui/packages/Icon/README.md

 	MyCustomGlyph: () => <svg></svg>,
 }

-// The createIconComponent function returns your custom component const MyIconComponent = createIconComponent(myGlyphs);
+// The createIconComponent function returns your custom Icon component. const MyIconComponent = createIconComponent(myGlyphs);

 // Your icon is now ready to use!